 All employees within hotel operations receive annual training, information and instructions on safety.
 There are procedures in place to review evacuation routes and check emergency lighting and signage on an ongoing basis.
 While renovations are taking place, emergency exit routes must be maintained by keeping evacuation routes clear and by keeping emergency lighting in working order and fire detection systems active.

-Contractors taken on for renovation, reconstruction or extension work are instructed in Pandox’s health and safety routines and, in their capacity as employers, are formally responsible for investigating and taking steps if any of their employees are injured at work.
+Contractors taken on for renovation, retrofit or extension work are instructed in Pandox’s health and safety routines and, in their capacity as employers, are formally responsible for investigating and taking steps if any of their employees are injured at work.

 Health and wellbeing